mirahmed39/perfect_roommate/README.md

 (___TODO__: a description of your application's data and their relationships to each other_)

-The application will store Users, Lists and Items
+The application will store Users, list of questions for the user to answer upon singing up and a list that has a user, questions, user's answer to those questions and a rank to calculate the matches with other users.

 * users can have multiple lists (via references)
 * each list can have multiple items (by embedding)